mmuratarat/mmuratarat.github.io/_pages/faq.md

 Goodness-of-fit tests are used to assess the performance of a model with respect to how well it explains the data.
 However, suppose we want to select from among several candidate models.
 What criterion can be used to select the best model?

 Model selection is the process of fitting multiple models on a given dataset and choosing one over all others.
 Given a set of data, the objective is to determine which of the candidate models best approximates the data.
 This involves trying to minimize the loss of information.
 Because the field of information theory is used to quantify or measure the expected value of information, the information-theoretic approach is used to derive the two most commonly used criteria in model selection — the Akaike information criterion and the Bayesian information criterion.
-These criterion are probabilistic measures which involve analytically scoring a candidate model using both its performance on the training dataset (goodness of fit) and the complexity of the model.
-Very simple models are high-bias, low-variance while with increasing model complexity they become low-bias, high-variance.The concept of model complexity can be used to create measures aiding in model selection.
+These criterion are probabilistic measures which involve analytically scoring a candidate model using both model performance on the training dataset (goodness of fit) and the complexity of the model.
+Model performance may be evaluated using a probabilistic framework, such as log-likelihood under the framework of maximum likelihood estimation.
+Model complexity may be evaluated as the number of degrees of freedom or parameters in the model.

+Very simple models are high-bias, low-variance while with increasing model complexity they become low-bias, high-variance.
+The concept of model complexity can be used to create measures aiding in model selection.
 The Akaike information criterion and the Bayesian information criterion are a few measures which explicitly deal with this trade-off between goodness of fit and model simplicity.
 Both penalize the number of model parameters but reward goodness of fit on the training set, hence the best model is the one with lowest AIC/BIC.
 However, these probabilistic measures are appropriate when using simpler linear models like linear regression or logistic regression where the calculating of model complexity penalty (e.g. in sample bias) is known and tractable.

 **AKAIKE INFORMATION CRITERION**